iterative/mlem.ai/content/docs/user-guide/data.md

     main()
 ```

-One can see what files were produced by executing the above script:
+Execute the above script, and inspect the produced files:

 ```cli
 $ python prepare.py